SUMMER EMERGING ARTIST PROGRAM FAQs

 Q: Where do Emerging Artists perform?

 A: Emerging Artists animate public spaces and places.
-This can be town squares, the beach, dock or marina, public parks, community centers, small business openings, charitable events, summer festivals, community celebrations, and other local events.
+This can be town squares, the beach, dock or marina, public parks, community centers, small business openings, charitable events, summer festivals, community celebrations, and other local events. *** Due to COVID-19, our artists will be performing online via OMCI LIVE while in isolation.

 Q: Where do Emerging Artists participate in training?

 A: Emerging Artists training takes place in a variety of different locations, depending on the space available and the space needed for each task.
 Sometimes we are in a computer lab at a municipal office or library.
 Sometimes we are at a theatre for rehearsal, or in a sponsors location.
 On occasion, the space we booked gets bumped, but not very often.
-We try wherever possible to use locations that are transit-friendly.
+We try wherever possible to use locations that are transit-friendly. *** Due to COVID-19, our artists will be training online while in isolation.

 Q: I heard you have a recording studio - is that true?